What is the Tufts CTSI Pilot Studies Program?

 Where can I find a list of pilot awardees from prior years?

+I am an investigator conducting early-stage translational research.
+How does stakeholder engagement apply to my T.5-T1 project?
 Where can I learn more about stakeholder and community-engaged research?

 View this conversation with Drs.
 Jonathan Garlick and Thomas Concannon about how T1/basic researchers can use Stakeholder and Community Engagement to strengthen their research teams and impact population health (full version and highlights):